askap-craco/craco-python/mpitests/README.md

 - Case 6: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with one pair of three;
 - Case 7: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with multiple pairs of three;

-## Case 1: Two transmitters and one receiver running on the same node, but only use one node
+## Case 1: Two transmitters and one receiver running on the same node, receivers run on the same process, transmitters run on seperate processes, but only use one node;

 ## Case 2: One transmitter and one receiver running on the same node, use multiple nodes